lamini-ai/lamini-ai.github.io/docs/auth.md

 ### Create an account

 Yo, listen up!
-Creating an account with Llama is easy peasy, lemon squeezy.
+Creating an account with Lamini is easy peasy, lemon squeezy.
 All you need is a Gmail address to sign in with [Google single sign-on](https://app.lamini.co), and voila!
 We'll set up an account and token for you in no time.

 ### Organizations